Site Overlay

 Healthcare Taxonomy Code 2084A0401X

-A doctor of osteopathy board eligible/certified in the field of Psychiatry by the American Osteopathic Board of Neurology and Psychiatry is able to obtain a Certificate of Added Qualifications in the field of Addiction Medicine.
+A doctor of osteopathy board eligible/certified in the field of Psychiatry by the American Osteopathic Board of Neurology and Psychiatry can obtain a Certificate of Added Qualifications in the field of Addiction Medicine.

 Behavioral Neurology & Neuropsychiatry Physicians